When: Tuesdays @ 6:00 pm to 7:00 pm &

 No. We do not offer hands on assist throughout the class.
 Each of us has our own mat and this will be our private space to practice.
 It is important that you feel in charge of your own practice at all times during class.

+The Instructor will call you prior to inclusion in the program.
 We do not need to know details about your past experiences, but we do need to know if this is the right time and the right kind of class for you.
+The Instructor may also need to contact your therapist and we would ask you to sign a consent to release information form if necessary.